 How our office supports our contract sites

-The North Carolina Farmworker Health Program (NCFHP) provides funding for outreach workers at contract sites to coordinate and carry out enabling services.
+NCFHP, often referred to as the central office, provides funding for outreach workers at contract sites to coordinate and carry out enabling services: health education, case management, interpretation, transportation.
 At some sites, we also fund medical services.
-The central office provides training for our partners, disseminating best practices for outreach, patient care, advocacy, and community building.
+The central office provides training for our partners, disseminating best practices for outreach, patient care, advocacy and community building.

-Monitoring and evaluation of site processes and outcomes is managed by the central office, which guides program strategy development as well as continuous quality improvement processes for medical and enabling indicators.
+We manage monitoring and evaluation of site processes and outcomes, which guides program strategy development as well as continuous quality improvement processes for medical and enabling indicators.

-The central office also provides technical assistance on topics such as data management, health education resources, compliance with patient confidentiality protocols (HIPAA), regional partnerships, and quality of care.
-Our team also collaborates with local universities and community organizations to facilitate training, placement, and support of volunteers and interns.
+The central office also provides technical assistance on topics such as data management, health education resources, compliance with patient confidentiality protocols (HIPAA), regional partnerships and quality of care.
+Our team collaborates with local universities and community organizations to facilitate training, placement and support of volunteers and interns.

 We serve migrant farmworkers who have traveled within the last two years to find agricultural work (both within the U.S. and from outside the U.S.).

 Our program strives for cost-efficient care by working with the strong rural health care network in North Carolina.
-Our sites are housed in county health departments, hospitals, community health centers, and non-profit agencies, allowing us to leverage existing resources such as facilities and support staff.
-In this way we are able to target funding to our core activities: assessing migrant and seasonal farmworkers and linking them with health care services.
+Our sites are housed in county health departments, community health centers and non-profit agencies, allowing us to leverage existing resources such as facilities and support staff.
+In this way, we can target funding to our core activities: assessing migrant and seasonal farmworkers and connecting them to health care services.